Install Elasticsearch

 Follow the instructions for your OS distribution:

-For information about how to verify the authenticity of the signing key, see Perforce packages on the Perforce website.
+To learn more about how to verify the authenticity of the signing key, see Perforce packages on the Perforce website.

 2. Configure the Perforce package repository on the server hosting P4 Plugin Filter or P4 Search.